KenCorma/electron-swapper/README.md

                         Use this version instead of them one from the target -ou URL, --override-url URL
-                        Overide the url used to inject target with new electron --verbose NUMBER      Level of verbosity, 0 - 2, lower is less
+                        Overide the url used to inject target with new electron -oa x32 / x64, --override-arch x32 / x64
+                        Override which arch to use --verbose NUMBER      Level of verbosity, 0 - 2, lower is less
 ```